eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 But at the same time they introduce new notions of fault-tolerance to correct for this.
 It is clear that the research is still looking for new ways to precisely define what it means to have a _quantum advantage_.

+_Thanks to Andrew Guo and Abhinav Deshpande for their help in writing this post._

 ## References / Notes